 It is normal for Idaho to have summer droughts, where little precipitation falls from July into September.
 Snow is usually abundant in the winter months and spring rains occur during the growing season.
-Northern Idaho experienced moderate to severe drought for most of 2023.
+Conditions have improved from the severe drought in 2021, but northern Idaho still experienced moderate to severe drought for most of 2024.
 Certain bark beetle species such as pine engraver (Ips pini), western pine beetle (Dendroctonus brevicomis) and fir engraver (Scolytus ventralis) tend to cause more problems for land managers during droughts.
 Trees weakened by drought are also not capable of recovery from defoliation by defoliators such as Douglas-fir tussock moth and western spruce budworm.
 Link to NOAA Drought Monitor